 The first activity (and quite frankly my favorite of the week) is a vocabulary color by number activity.
 Students will answer each of the questions about the week’s prefix or vocabulary words, and then color the corresponding picture according to the answers they chose.
 This is great because if your students are anything like mine, they love any excuse to color and be creative, AND it’s a super easy formative assessment.
 You can see if they’re on the right track just by looking at their completed picture.
 You can even use this as a partner activity and have partners take turns answering and coloring.

-Want a free prefix color by number activity to try with your students?
+Want free color by number prefix activities to try with your students?
 Click here!

 Next, during our reading block, I’ll have my students work on the corresponding prefix close-read activity.
 Depending on the week I’ll have them work individually or with partners.
 This is a fiction reading passage that uses all of the prefixes and vocabulary words for the week, and even some words that are not on their word list but are easily decodable by using their knowledge of the week’s prefix.
 Students will read the passage and fill in each blank with the appropriate word.